 Upwey was once known as Mast Gully during the 1850s, however, the area was renamed after the successive changes in colonial settlement.
 Nowadays, Upwey is a thriving community with a flourishing economy, with the Main Street boasting a commercial centre of shops, boutiques, eateries and gift shops.

-Upwey Accommodation, Melbourne, Victoria
+Upwey Accommodation, Hotels, Cottages, Bed & Breakfasts, Victoria

 The town’s most popular tourist attraction is the Burrinja Gallery.
 This renowned gallery is located just five minutes from the famous Puffing Billy steam train in Belgrave.
 This unique and stunning art gallery houses an array of amazing collections of contemporary and traditional art works from Australia and abroad.